 How did I hear about this stuff?

-About five years ago I was off work sick and watching terrible daytime TV, and there was a show about people who ‘day-trade’ foreign currencies as their job.
+About five years ago I was off work sick and watching terrible daytime TV, and there was a show about people who quit their 9to5s to become retail traders.
 It was both quite interesting and terribly depressing.
 There was a man in his late forties, Quentin I think he was called.
 He was an antiques dealer who decided that he wanted to be a trader, so jacked in his business and ploughed his savings into a Foreign Exchange trading account.
 He wasn’t very good at it, and lost £2000 in the first fortnight.
 He went on to compound his losses, and ended up surrounded by old antiques because he couldn’t afford the rent on his storage space any more.
 He spent all day staring at his computer jumping in and out of trades whenever they were losing money, buying here, shorting there, and generally winding himself up and losing lots of money.
 His friends pleaded with him to go back to an industry he knew well, then they got annoyed and basically starting describing him as an idiot.

 Then there was another guy, lets say this one was called Trent, who was really good at it.
 He studied the markets, paid for access to proper trading software, and then set up his orders the day before.
 He set the price that he would sell at if the stock/currency value went up (the ‘take profit’ percentage) and what loss he was prepared to take if the stock/currency fell in value (the ‘stop loss’).
 When he was interviewed he was really calm and sipping a cup of tea in a cashmere sweater next to a potted plant in his home office.
 He had four computer screens behind him with various green and flashing icons pinging away on the screen, and graphs going up and down.
 When he was asked what he does during the day he sort of shrugged (as I remember, he might have looked up at the ceiling or played with his sweater cuff for all I know) and said that during the day he doesn’t do much, he reads industry reports, he exercises, and he takes a look at any potential new orders for the next financial quarter.
 He explained how he places his trades with months in mind, not minutes, and that the day to day ups and downs don’t interest him – he trades long term.
 The camera then cut to him outside his house washing his Ferrari.